 - 21.6.1.
 All staff including the Head will receive a copy of this policy and Part 1 and where appropriate, Annex A of KCSIE, and will be required to confirm that they have read and understand these. - 21.6.2.
 The Head and all staff members will undertake appropriate safeguarding training which will be updated every three years and following consultation with the Portsmouth Safeguarding Children Partnership.
 In addition, all staff members will receive safeguarding and child protection updates via email, online training via the Portsmouth Safeguarding Children Partnership and staff meetings on a regular basis and at least annually. - 21.6.3.
+In the EYFS Safeguarding training will be updated every 2 years, in line with the statutory requirements of the EYFS Framework from September 2025 (Annex C wording shown in Appendix 7 to this Safeguarding Policy).
+EYFS staff will receive regular updates in line with the school's safeguarding training programme and engage in termly supervision meetings with the Coordinator of Pre-School and Infants, to ensure they remain confident and competent in safeguarding practice, with a clear understanding of their responsibilities to keep children safe at all times. - 21.6.4.
 Staff development training will also include training on online safety, including an understanding of the expectations, applicable roles and responsibilities in relation to filtering and monitoring, searching pupils for prohibited and banned items and Prevent duty training assessed as appropriate for them by the School.

-- 21.6.4.
-Additionally, the School will make an assessment of the appropriate level and focus for staff training and responsiveness to specific safeguarding concerns such as radicalisation, harmful sexual behaviour, child sexual exploitation, female genital mutilation, cyberbullying, mental health and searching pupils for prohibited and banned items to ensure that staff have the skills, knowledge and understanding to keep looked after children safe. - 21.6.5.
+- 21.6.5.
+Additionally, the School will make an assessment of the appropriate level and focus for staff training and responsiveness to specific safeguarding concerns such as radicalisation, harmful sexual behaviour, child sexual exploitation, female genital mutilation, cyberbullying, mental health and searching pupils for prohibited and banned items to ensure that staff have the skills, knowledge and understanding to keep children in care safe - 21.6.6.
 All Governors receive safeguarding training on induction, and then at regular intervals, to help them to provide strategic challenge to test and assure themselves that the safeguarding policies and procedures are effective.
 The Lead Safeguarding Governor, Deputy Safeguarding Governor and the Chair of Governors will receive additional appropriate training to enable them to fulfil their safeguarding responsibilities.
 This training involves a blended approach delivered both internally and externally in a variety of formats, reflecting developing themes/issues/concerns as well as more established safeguarding practice.
-A record of this training is retained for reference. - 21.6.6.
+A record of this training is retained for reference. - 21.6.7.
 The School has mechanisms in place to assist staff to understand and discharge their role and responsibilities and to ensure that they have the relevant knowledge, skills and experience to safeguard children effectively, including staff meetings, safeguarding cue cards and professional development reviews.
 This includes information on how staff can report concerns occurring out of hours/out of term time and should, where appropriate, refer to the School's risk assessment for out of hours/out of term safeguarding arrangements.